-CONTEXT: In a first-of-its-kind pilot, regulators in Utah have approved the use of a generative AI system to monitor patients with chronic disease and automatically renew medications based on the individual’s health status — all without human oversight.
+For decades, medicine has relied on a simple safeguard: when it comes to prescribing medications, a human clinician is always in the loop.
+That assumption is now being tested in a first-of-its-kind pilot.
+In Utah, regulators have approved the use of a generative AI system to monitor patients with chronic disease and automatically renew medications based on the individual’s health status — all without human oversight.

 AI without human oversight will go where it wants to go but that would not include any consideration of need or benefit to carbon based life forms -most specifically humans.